ZeevoX/sound-recorder/README.md

 You can download old EAZY Code versions from [here.](https://github.com/ZeevoX/sound-recorder/tree/master/apk)

 Please do report any bugs you find on [the issues page.](https://github.com/ZeevoX/sound-recorder/issues)

-## Screenshots

-Screenshots are not yet available.
-Please stay tuned.